A1 House and bathing regulations

 - Bathrobe 40,00 €

-- Towel 20,00 €
+- Towel €30.00

 The user is expressly permitted to prove that no damage has occurred at all or that it is significantly lower than the lump sum.
 If the aforementioned items are found and the user has left his contact details with the pool operator, the pool operator will contact him and offer to refund the lump sum paid.

-Regarding the loss of the coin: The receipt issued when purchasing the coin must be kept until the user leaves the spa.
-If the coin is lost, this receipt makes it possible to determine the amount that was credited to the coin, e.g. because the user used the coin to purchase food and drinks in the spa.
-The user must pay this amount plus the aforementioned € 5.00 for the loss of the coin.
-If the amount charged cannot be determined due to the loss of the coin and the receipt, the user must pay € 25.00.
+Regarding the loss of the access card: The receipt provided upon purchase of the access card must be retained until you leave the facility.
+In the event of the loss of the access card, this receipt makes it possible to determine the amount that was loaded onto the card (e.g., purchases of food and beverages).
+The user must pay this amount plus the aforementioned €10.00 for the loss of the access card.
+If the amount charged cannot be determined due to the loss of both the access card and the receipt, the user must pay €50.00.

 6. the operator is prepared to participate in a dispute resolution procedure before the following consumer arbitration board: